Emily Ratajkowski Is Naked In Bed, And Instagram Is Jealous Of Who’s With Her

 “Wish i was the dog.”

-Another echoed the thought, writing:
+Another echoed the thought.

 “Some puppies have all the luck”